marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-custom-code-first-conventions-ef6-onwards.md

 As you can see we add an instance of our convention to the conventions collection.
 Inheriting from Convention provides a convenient way of grouping and sharing conventions across teams or projects.
 You could, for example, have a class library with a common set of conventions that all of your organizations projects use.

+?

 ## Custom Attributes

 Another great use of conventions is to enable new attributes to be used when configuring a model.
-To illustrate this, let’s create an attribute that we can use to mark String properties as non-Unicode.
+To illustrate this, let?s create an attribute that we can use to mark String properties as non-Unicode.

 ```
     [AttributeUsage(AttributeTargets.Property, AllowMultiple = false)]